BenBenCHAK/HKUST_SmartCarSimulator/README.md

 - continue commands if server down but client not down

 ## Q&A

+1. Q: How to solve this error: "TypeError: tuple indices must be integers or slices, not tuple"?
+A: Install PyBullet after installing NumPy.

 <!-- ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change. -->